Explosive connectivity and mechanical rigidity in cubic lattice structures: Numerical Results and Analysis

 This qualitatively matches the stepwise increase in $S_{\max}/N$ observed in the $k=32$ plots for both NN and Intra models.
 However, note that in practice we will need $k \gg32$ to match the above theoretical result quantitatively, as the total number of potential edges grows rapidly with $L$ (e.g., even for only $L = 3$, we already have $M = 144$ for the NN model and $M = 468$ for the Intra model).
 Also, from the above argument, we can see that the theoretical transition width from $S_{\max} = 2$ to $S_{\max} = N$ will be

 and hence the transition for large $k$ in practice may not be as sharp as the case of $k = 2$.
 A more detailed derivation of the required scale for $k$ is included in Section \ref{Sec:sel-opt}.

-Further validation comes from finite-size scaling.
-For this, we analyze the peak exclusive susceptibility, denoted as $\chi'_{\max}$.
-Formally, for a system of size $N=(L+1)^3$, it is defined as

-A first-order transition implies that this peak value scales with the system size $N$ as $\chi_{\max} \propto N^{\gamma}$ with a scaling exponent of $\gamma=1$.
-As shown in \Cref{fig:scaling_comp}, the slope of the log-log plot clearly transitions towards unity as $k$ increases, confirming the crossover (see also SI Video S3--S4).
-The quantitative data in Tables S1 and S2 also show that for $k=1$, $\gamma$ is significantly less than 1, whereas for $k \ge 2$, $\gamma$ rapidly approaches 1 with high goodness-of-fit ($R^2 > 0.995$).
-Finally, Hartigan's Dip Test~\cite{hartigan1985dip} confirms the order parameter distribution becomes bimodal for $k \ge 2$, providing definitive statistical evidence of phase coexistence, a hallmark of first-order transitions in network processes~\cite{gomez2011explosive}.
+See also SI Videos 3--4, in which we focus on smaller system sizes $L$ and perform more high-density sweeps covering all $k = 1,2,3\dots,31,32$ to demonstrate the change in the transition behavior.